-Under the Constitution, the Board decides the total amount paid to each Non-Executive Director as remuneration for their services as a Director.
-However, under the ASX Listing Rules, the total amount of fees paid to all Directors for their services (excluding, for these purposes, the salary of any Executive Director) must not exceed in aggregate in any financial year the amount fixed by the Company's shareholders in general meeting.
+Under the Constitution, the Board decides the amount paid to each Non-Executive Director as remuneration for their services as a Director.
+However, under the ASX Listing Rules, the total amount of fees paid to all Non-Executive Directors for their services must not exceed in aggregate in any financial year the amount fixed by the Company's shareholders in general meeting.
 This amount has been fixed initially in the Company's Constitution at \$500,000 per annum in aggregate and may be varied by ordinary resolution in a general meeting.